Public Meetings

 Drive-in Cinema at Inverloch?

-Apparently their was an Inverloch Drive-In which opened in the 1960’s.
+Apparently there was an Inverloch Drive-In which opened in the 1960’s.

 The drive-in was demolished & is now factories and light industry.
-Possibly in Cashin Street with operation dates of 1/9/1968 to 1/1/1975 with a capacity of 182.
+It was possibly in Cashin Street with operation dates of 1/9/1968 to 1/1/1975 with a capacity of 182.

 We are interested in any further information & photos, including exact location & personal memories.
 (Image shown is only a generic drive-in example)